 RTI’s extensive experience in the health care sector puts us in a unique position to assess the quality of the nation’s hospitals.
 And our long history of rigorous survey methodology and study design ensures the strength of the rankings themselves.

-But it’s the long-term, collaborative working relationship between RTI and U.S. News that truly makes the Best Hospitals project stand out, said Avery Comarow, the health rankings editor at U.S. News & World Report.
-Over the years, Comarow said, his RTI colleagues have helped refine the rankings, adding new and more relevant measures while removing those that are less valuable.
+But it’s the long-term, collaborative working relationship between RTI and U.S. News that truly makes the Best Hospitals project stand out, said Ben Harder, the Chief of Health Analyses at U.S. News & World Report.
+Over the years, Harder said, his RTI colleagues have helped refine the rankings, adding new and more relevant measures while removing those that are less valuable.

-“It really feels more like an extension of our staff than it does working with a disinterested contractor,” Comarow said.
+“It really feels more like an extension of our staff than it does working with a disinterested contractor,” Harder said.
 “It feels like RTI has a genuine stake in the product.”

 Informing Individual Decisions and Elevating the Quality of Health Care

-With approximately 3 million readers visiting the Best Hospitals website each month, our work reaches a large, worldwide audience.
+With more than 3 million readers visiting the Best Hospitals website each month, our work reaches a large, worldwide audience.
 Sheer numbers, though, are only the beginning.
 The rankings generate their own news and are frequently cited in academic and professional literature.

 Leaders in the health professions also respect the rankings and the science behind them.
-Hospital officials, skeptical at first of being ranked at all, now use the results in advertisements, PR messages, and internal quality-improvement efforts, Comarow said.
+Hospital officials, skeptical at first of being ranked at all, now use the results in advertisements, PR messages, and internal quality-improvement efforts.

 Most importantly of all, the rankings are available to patients and families making crucial health care decisions.